We stand with Ukraine

 Chayo is a place to get quesadillas.
 Don’t expect your regular Mexican quesadilla, if you eat meat ask for her “quesadilla especial”.
 If you are vegetarian ask for “quesadilla especial sin carne y sin pollo” (without meat and without chicken)

-new places open and close every year, walk around the village after 7 pm and look for the houses that have tables and chairs set up right in front, it probably a new cenaduria open !
+new places open and close every year, walk around the village after 7 pm and look for houses that have tables and chairs set up right in front, it probably a new cenaduria open !

 Dear guests, whatever you might need, just say a word - our staff will book your massage, schedule your diving or snorkeling tour; We are here to make your vacation worry-free, peaceful and memorable!